needle-mirror/com.unity.xr.arsubsystems/Documentation~/index.md

 }
 ```

-Once created, you can `Start` and `Stop` the subsystem.
+When created, you can `Start` and `Stop` the subsystem.
 The exact behavior of `Start` and `Stop` varies by subsystem, but generally corresponds to "start doing work" and "stop doing work".
 A subsystem can be started and stopped multiple times.
 To completely destroy the subsystem instance, call `Destroy` on the subsystem.
 It is not valid to access a subsystem after it has been destroyed.

 ```csharp
 var planeSubsystem = CreatePlaneSubsystem();